eeliuqin/eeliuqin.github.io/_posts/2023-01-02-healthcare-terms.md

 It means Systematized Nomenclature of Medical Clinical Terms.
 ICD-10 is more aligned with SNOMED than ICD-9 (not granular enough), ICD-11 is claimed to be exactly aligned with SNOMED.

-### LONIC
+### LOINC
-LOINC is the Logical Observation Identifiers Names and Codes maintained by the Regenstrief institute which is an Indianapolis based research organization, affiliated with Indiana University.
-[HL7](https://en.wikipedia.org/wiki/Health_Level_7) has identified LOINC as a preferred standard.
+Logical Observation Identifiers, Names, and Codes (LOINC) is a standard that facilitates the exchange and pooling of results, such as laboratory tests or vital signs, for clinical care, outcomes management, and research.
+It's maintained by the [Regenstrief institute](https://www.regenstrief.org/) which is an Indianapolis based research organization, affiliated with Indiana University.
+LOINC has been endorsed by the American Clinical Laboratory Association and the College of American Pathologists, and identified by [HL7](https://en.wikipedia.org/wiki/Health_Level_7) as a preferred standard.

 It's an open source coding system, but it's usually used as an interoperability coding system when data exchange between systems.
-It's almost never natively within systems and this is a problem.
+The [LOINC Website](https://loinc.org/guides/) provides guides to translate the local institution codes to the LOINC standard.
+However, it's almost never natively within systems and this is a problem.

 ### SNOMED vs. ICD
 Whereas ICD-10 is primarily (though not exclusively) a classification of diseases, SNOMED CT has codes covering not just diseases, but also clinical findings, symptoms, diagnoses, procedures, body structures, organisms and other aetiologies, substances, pharmaceuticals, devices and specimens.